Cyprus: European company (societas Europaea) in Cyprus

+A European company (societas Europaea – SE) is an innovative public European company, that has been introduced by the European Regulation and Directive.
 The reason behind the European company was to create a European company with its own legislative framework, which would allow companies incorporated in different member states to merge or form a holding company or joint subsidiary, while avoiding the legal and practical constraints arising from the existence of different legal systems.

 Introduced in Cyprus by Law 98(I)/2006 and secondary legislation.